Lou Scally on the job at WJEJ-AM radio

 - Explore Geo-caching

-Students from four Washington County schools will also be bringing clever green-themed arts and crafts projects for youngsters of all ages.
+Students from Washington County schools will also be bringing clever green-themed arts and crafts projects for youngsters of all ages.
 Participating will be:

-Thanks to both Boonsboro and Middletown high school students who assist younger children in the Kids Zone with arts and crafts and other activities.
+THANK YOU to both Boonsboro and Middletown high school students who assist younger children in the Kids Zone with arts and crafts and other activities.

 Three Silent Auctions